ramrom/rams_dot_files/cheatsheets/http_web_tls_cheatsheet.md

         - streams can have priorites, with weights, max num of streams can be millions but ~100 is reccomended
             - priorities are particularly nice when certain assets need to load first in a browser
     - server push - the server can send data without a request
-    - has HPACK header compression
+    - uses HPACK header compression
+        - designed to resist CRIME attack, uses static huffman encoding(DEFLATE uses dynamic)
 - http 3
     - released as IETF standard in 2023
     - address limits of http2: mobile traffic with changing cell towers/networks, changing wifi networks